buddhist-uni/buddhist-uni.github.io/courses.md

 ## Open Courseware @MIT

 OBU Courses are loosely modeled on [MIT's Open Courseware](https://ocw.mit.edu){:target="_blank"}, which have provided free syllabi and other course materials for a large number of their Undergraduate and Graduate-level courses since 2001.
 For OBU Students, I especially recommend checking out:
+{% comment %}These .f3 classes below are used by BuggyTrack{% endcomment %}
 - [The Challenge of World Poverty](https://ocw.mit.edu/courses/economics/14-73-the-challenge-of-world-poverty-spring-2011/){:.f3 ga-event-value="2"}
   - To understand the drivers, traps, and opportunities for global poverty with Nobel Laureates Abhijit Banerjee and Esther Duflo.
 {:.mb-2}